The Business of Design

 So why is it that designers traditionally haven't been encouraged to learn business fundamentals for the very same reasons they have been told to learn to code...to better communicate?

 Will you be putting together a business plan?
-Not likely...Will you be analyzing someones books?
-Not a chance...but will you gain a better understanding of these things along with the ability to better communicate with your business partner.
+Not likely...Will you be analyzing someone's books?
+No, but you will gain a better understanding of these things and the ability to communicate better with your business partner.
 Of course, and it is for this reason alone that designers should learn more about business.

-By gaining a better understanding of the language and principles of business you gain the ability to truly understand the goals and constraints from a company perspective...
-Marry that with your existing skills doing this for the customers needs and you'll become even more effective.
+By gaining a better understanding of the language and principles of business, you will be able to truly understand the goals and constraints from a company perspective.
+Combine that with your existing skills in meeting customers' needs, and you'll become even more effective.

-It's by truly understanding our constraints that we as designers do our best work.
+By truly understanding our constraints, we, as designers, can do our best work.

 The above was an excerpt from a recent talk I gave at the Autodesk first annual Experience Summit.